 Not sure if hiring a new employee is for you?
 Explore your options in our previous post: Growing Your Team | Independent Contractor vs Employee

-For further assistance, feel free to contact us for professional guidance.
+For further assistance, feel free to contact us for professional guidance on managing the cost of onboarding new employees effectively.